ToussaintJ/teklid-github-pages/_posts/2022-01-01-version-control.md

 Witness the magical time travel of commits!
 Embark on a journey through project history, guided by commits as portals.
 It's akin to a DeLorean ride for your code, complete with quantum leaps minus the flux capacitor.

 ![Commit Time Travel](/assets/images/commit_time_travel.png)
-Generate an image of a developer riding a commit portal like a time-traveling vehicle.

 ## Confusion?
 Collaboration!